-- 5. Subject to the prior review and approval of the board of county commissioners and except as otherwise provided in NRS 576.128, adopt a schedule of reasonable fees to be collected for issuing or renewing any health permit or license required to be obtained from the board pursuant to a law of this state or an ordinance adopted by any political subdivision of this state.
-Such fees must be for the sole purpose of defraying the costs and expenses of the procedures for issuing licenses and permits, and investigations related thereto, and not for the purposes of general revenue. - Sec.
-2. NRS 439.470 is hereby amended to read as follows: 439.470 The city board of health may: - 1.
-Abate nuisances in accordance with law. - 2.
-Establish a temporary isolation hospital or quarantine station when an emergency demands the isolation or quarantine of a person or a group of persons. - 3.
-Restrain, quarantine and disinfect any person or a group of persons sick with or exposed to any contagious or infectious disease which is dangerous to the public health [.] or require the testing of any person or a group of persons for the presence of such a disease.
-Any order issued to restrain, quarantine, disinfect or test a person or group of persons issued pursuant to this subsection must state the reasons that the actions prescribed by the order are necessary to prevent, suppress or control the contagious or infectious disease. - 4.
-Appoint quarantine officers when necessary to enforce a quarantine, and shall provide whatever medicines, disinfectants and provisions which may be required.
-The city council shall pay all debts or charges so incurred, but each patient shall, if able, pay for his or her food, medicine, clothes and medical attendance. - 5.
-Subject to the prior review and approval of the governing body of the city and except as otherwise provided in NRS 576.128, adopt a schedule of reasonable fees to be collected for issuing or renewing any health permit or license required to be obtained from such board pursuant to state law or an ordinance adopted by any political subdivision.
-Such fees must be for the sole purpose of defraying the costs and expenses of the procedures for issuing licenses and permits, and investigations related thereto, and not for the purposes of general revenue. - Sec.
-3. Chapter 441A of NRS is hereby amended by adding thereto a new section to read as follows:
+(a) Abate nuisances in accordance with law.

+- [2.] (b) Establish and maintain an isolation hospital or quarantine station when necessary for the isolation or quarantine of a person or a group of persons. - [3.
+Restrain, quarantine and disinfect] - (c) Isolate any person or group of persons [sick] with [or] a communicable disease that is in an infectious state and poses a risk to the public health. - (d) Quarantine any person or group of persons who has been exposed to any [contagious or infectious] communicable disease that is [dangerous] in an infectious state and poses a risk to the public health. - [4.] (e) Treat any person or group of persons with a communicable disease that is in an infectious state and poses a risk to the public health or who has been exposed to such a communicable disease. - (f) Monitor and treat any person or group of persons with a communicable disease that poses a risk to the public health if there is a risk that the communicable disease will develop into: - (1) A progressed state that endangers the health of the person or persons; or - (2) An infectious state. - (g) Appoint quarantine officers when necessary to enforce a quarantine. [, shall provide whatever medicines, disinfectants and provisions which may be required, and shall arrange for the payment of all debts or charges so incurred from any funds available, but each patient shall, if the patient is able, pay for his or her food, medicine, clothes and medical attendance. - -5.] (h) Subject to the prior review and approval of the board of county commissioners and except as otherwise provided in NRS 576.128, adopt a schedule of reasonable fees to be collected for issuing or renewing any health permit or license required to be obtained from the board pursuant to a law of this state or an ordinance adopted by any political subdivision of this state.
+Such fees must be for the sole purpose of defraying the costs and expenses of the procedures for issuing licenses and permits, and investigations related thereto, and not for the purposes of general revenue.